rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/cloudnetworks-benefits.rst

     You can combine Cloud Networks with
     `Brocade Vyatta Routers <http://www.rackspace.com/cloud/servers/vrouter/>`__
-    to create complex topologies that route traffic between Cloud Networks or to external data centers over VPN.
+    to create complex topologies that route traffic between cloud networks or to external data centers over VPN.

 * **Scale networks as you grow**

-    Up to 250 Cloud Servers can be attached to a single cloud network.
+    Up to 250 servers can be attached to a single cloud network.
     You can have up to 10 cloud networks per region.